 - Preheat oven to 350 degrees F (175 degrees C).
 Lightly grease a 9x5 inch loaf pan, set aside.

-- In a large bowl, combine flour, baking soda, baking powder, and salt, set aside.
+- Combine flour, baking soda, baking powder, and salt, set aside.
 In a separate bowl, cream together butter and sugar.
 Stir in eggs, milk, vanilla, and mashed bananas until well blended.
-Stir banana mixture into flour mixture; stir just to moisten.
+Mix banana mixture into flour mixture; stir just to moisten.
 Pour batter into prepared loaf pan.

 - Bake in preheated oven for 50 to 55 minutes,